 Smallpox used to be a common cause of morbidity and mortality worldwide and is a viral haemorrhagic fever caused by the variola virus which belongs to the same genus as cowpox, monkeypox, orf and molluscum contagiosum.

-See also separate article Smallpox Vaccination.
+See also the separate article Smallpox Vaccination.

 There have been no known cases of smallpox since 1979.
 There are currently three laboratories in the world which stock the virus: the Centers for Disease Control and Prevention in Atlanta (USA), at the Institute of Viral Preparations in Moscow (Russia) and the Russian State Research Centre of Virology and Biotechnology in Koltsovo.

 There is a theoretical risk from bioterrorism.
 The effects on the population by a release of this virus would be potentiated by:

 - The low population immunity.

 - Difficulty in diagnosis as health professionals have no experience of cases.